 The SMILE Conference is the leading conference devoted to Social Media, the Internet and Law Enforcement initiatives.
 The SMILE Conference has pioneered the adoption of social media by law enforcement agencies across the world for public outreach, crime prevention, and forensics.
 In conjunction with the ConnectedCOPS™ blog, The SMILE Conference has become both the go-to and most trusted source by law enforcement agencies worldwide.
+Come learn from the best and network with an international audience of police social media practitioners.

 The first day of the conference, attendees hear from law enforcement and communication professionals on topics of social media strategy, reputation management, policy and other issues pertaining to community outreach.
 This (the eighth) SMILE Conference will also emphasize Event Management to include Crisis Negotiation.